Texas sees ‘substantial’ spike in COVID hospitalizations, CDC says

-TEXAS (NEXSTAR) – The summer surge in COVID-19 spread could extend into fall for the Lone Star state and every other one.
+TEXAS (NEXSTAR) – The summer surge in COVID-19 spread could extend into fall for the Lone Star state.
 The Centers for Disease Control and Prevention said hospitalizations rose yet again last week by another 19%.
 Deaths from the virus also saw a large jump: 21% in one week.

 The spread of the virus appears to be a problem just about everywhere.
 Only a few states – Alaska, New Hampshire and North Dakota – saw COVID-related hospital admissions drop last week.